-How to Succeed at Starting a Revolution: A No-Bullshit Guide
+How to Succeed at Starting and Finishing a Fucking Revolution

 2. Get Yourself a Ride-or-Die Crew